PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 Mulching is best done in early spring or late fall when the soil is moist and temperatures are moderate.
 If you live in a climate with very hard frosts, some experts recommend waiting until after the first frost in fall, or after the last heavy frost in spring.

 **Step 1: Size your Mulch Ring**
 The ideal mulch ring extends to the tree’s ‘drip line,’ or the general reach of the branches.
-For larger mature trees, this can get quite large, so a 4–6 ft ring is a good place to start, although extending mulch as far as practical toward the drip line provides the greatest benefit.
+For larger mature trees, this can get quite large, so a 4–6 ft diameter ring is a good place to start, although extending mulch as far as practical toward the drip line provides the greatest benefit.

 Mark the ring with stakes, non-toxic chalk paint, or simply eyeball it for a more natural look.
 You can always adjust it later if needed.